GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E08_MythTrack.md

 Too many fans have drifted / "New World Order" driftwood out to Pirated seas.
 Just a compromise of the things humans do for love.

+&nbsp;

+&nbsp;

+# Track: Tortured biological directives

+Scene of the explosive devices, crimes against humanity.

+"Torture" by The Cure, 1987 album Kiss Me, Kiss Me, Kiss Me

+Episode 8, boozing up Carol is tortured by the rebuilding of her Pirate Lady origins settings.